jennieleewalker/reading-notes/CODER'S_COMPUTER.md

 The main few things to think about when choosing the best one for you is:

-- Can I choose a variety of helpful extentions?
+- Can I choose a variety of helpful extensions?
 - Does it highlight the syntax?
 - Can I choose a variety of themes to help with eye strain?
 - Does it auto complete code when I start typing?